Analyzing Historical Fiction: Boy Captive of Old Deerfield

 2. Discuss and understand the terms “primary source”, “secondary source” and “historical fiction”.
 Refer to the article on Primary and Secondary Sources, housed on this website (see Materials & Resources section).

-3. Use the online artifact attached with this activity, “What befell Stephen Williams in his captivity” (see Materials & Resources section).
+3. Use the online artifact referenced in this activity, “What befell Stephen Williams in his captivity” (see Materials & Resources section).
 Read aloud the first page of his memoir and discuss it with two goals in mind: 1.
 Help students understand and read old English.
 2. Help students identify events in the memoir that they remember happening in the novel.

 4. Assign pairs of students another page from the memoir to explore.
 Have them keep track, on a simple two-column chart, events that they see in this primary source that also were mentioned in the novel and events from the memoir that were not mentioned in the work of historical fiction.